-By analyzing 40 LTCF plans with the PSET, the current research demonstrates that the PLs' support of WB is related to a combination of different variables.
-In addition, by focusing on the conflicting recommendations on the shape of the hallway, which affect the overall units' layout during the design process, the current research reified that a single variable cannot predict the units' support of WB.
-Thus, measuring and addressing all variables as a bank of resources is necessary throughout the design process.
-The approach in this paper should contribute to advancing the quality of planning of LTC-U, benefiting residents and caregivers alike.
+By analyzing 40 LTCF plans using PSET, the current research demonstrates that PL support for well-being is associated with a combination of different variables.
+In addition, by focusing on the conflicting recommendations for the shape of the hallway, which affects the overall layout during the design process, the current research reifies that a single variable cannot predict a unit’s support of well-being, and it is necessary to measure and address all variables as a bank throughout the design process.
+Such an approach should contribute to improving the quality of LTCF planning, benefitting residents and caregivers alike.

-2. Theories and Methods
+2. Theory and Method

-The increase in the age of the population, which is characterized by growth in the number of adults needing 24-hour assistance and, the feasibility of admission to long-term care facilities (LTCF), has led to new and to adaptation WB models (Alborz, 2017).
-Lawton (1983) was the first to create a new model of the good life in old age.
-This unique model has embedded new ideas centered on the importance of the environment as supporting the older adults' (OA) WB.
+Lawton (1983) was the first to create a model focused on the good life in old age.
+The increase in the average age of the population, accompanied by growth in the number of adults needing 24-hour assistance and an increased likelihood of admission to LTCFs, has since led to both new and adapted models of well-being for older adults (Alborz, 2017), which have incorporated fresh ideas centered on the importance of the environment in supporting such well-being.

-Since then, environmental variables have been researched regarding their effect on subjective WB of OA and particularly among LTCF residents (LTR) (e.g., privacy autonomy, institutional versus home-like atmosphere, and orientation).
-These diverse and essential studies have enriched the field but at the same time also yielded inconsistent results that highlight the need for uniform measurement tools.
+Environmental variables (e.g., privacy, autonomy, institutional vs. home-like atmosphere, orientation) have since been researched in terms of their effect on the subjective well-being of older adults, particularly among LTCF residents.
+These diverse and essential studies have enriched the field but, at the same time, have yielded inconsistent results that highlight the need for a more standardized approach to measurement.

-The impact of the shape of the hallway on the LTRs' WB has been a subject of conflicting research.
-On the one hand, Elmståhl S, Annerstedt L, (1997) concluded that L-shaped hallways positively affected psychiatric symptoms of LTR while I-shaped hallways provided the worst results.
-On the other hand, Marquardt & Schmieg (2009) concluded that I-shaped hallways allow better orientation and are preferable to LTR with dementia.
-Still, other studies have argued that I-shaped hallways increase the LTRs' negative sense of living in an institution (Bowes, A., Dawson, 2019).
+For example, the impact on well-being of the shape of the main lobby/hallway in an LTCF has generated conflicting outcomes: on the one hand, Elmståhl et al. (1997) concluded that L-shaped hallways have a positive effect on the psychiatric symptoms of residents, while I-shaped hallways were associated with poorer results; on the other, Marquardt and Schmieg (2009) concluded that I-shaped hallways provide better orientation for residents and were preferable for those with dementia.
+Meanwhile, other studies have argued that I-shaped hallways increase residents’ (negative) sense of living in an institution (Bowes & Dawson, 2019).

-Additional studies focusing on the effect of different PL components on cognition have analyzed the architectural plans of existing Long Term Care Units (LTCU).
-The analysis, conducted by the Space Syntax (SS), facilitated comparing quantitative levels of visuality, orientation, and movement in space.
-Despite these levels' importance, it has been argued that the SS cannot be used as an individual assessment tool to examine the PLs' support of WB in LTCU.
-The attempt to cross-reference the SS with other assessment tools (Quirke et al., 2021) has again led to the conclusion that there is a need for a combined methodological tool.
+Additional studies, focusing on the effect on cognition of different PL components, have analyzed the architectural plans of existing LTCFs.
+Such analysis, conducted using space syntax, has facilitated the quantitative comparison of levels of visuality, orientation, and spatial movement within facilities.
+Despite the importance of these, it has been argued that space syntax alone cannot be used to examine the support of well-being provided by the PLs of LTCFs.
+An attempt to cross-reference space syntax with other assessment tools (Quirke et al., 2021) has again led to the conclusion that there is a need for a tool that combines methodologies.

-The vast knowledge accumulated from these studies has led to new assessment tools that address environmental variables that support WB.
-Many are based on observations and dichotomously examine the existence of hundreds of environmental variables that include, in addition to the PL variables, general environmental variables (e.g., smell, garden, home-like environment).
-As a part of the assessment procedure, the observed variables in each tool (e.g., 181 variables measured in the DDAT, 337 in the SCEAM) (Elf et al., 2017) are grouped into different WB domains (presumed to affect only a single domain).
-However, the amount and nature of these domains change from tool to tool.
+Nevertheless, these studies have generated a large body of knowledge and led to new assessment tools that seek to address the environmental variables that influence well-being.
+Many are based on observations and dichotomously examine the existence of hundreds of environmental variables that include, in addition to those of the PL, general environmental variables (e.g., smell, garden, home-like environment).
+As part of the assessment procedure, most such variables (e.g., 181 in the DDAT tool, 337 in the SCEAM tool; Elf et al., 2017) are grouped into different domains of well-being, effectively limiting their impact to just one such domain.
+Furthermore, the number and nature of these domains change from tool to tool.